 Cancer is a condition which is protected by the Americans with Disabilities Act (ADA) and offers employees certain protects against employer discrimination.
-We at the California Employment Attorneys Group have helped many people whose rights have been violated by their employer.
+We at the California Labor Law Employment Attorneys Group have helped many people whose rights have been violated by their employer.
 We receive questions on this topic every single day and are happy to help.
 Examples of such questions include:

 - Can I be fired for having cancer?
 How do I hire a lawyer to sue my employer for wrongful termination?

 - What are your rights as a cancer patient in the workplace?